-When the gas price goes up we start complaining about the price of the gas, if we have a power cut we complaint that the power company could not deliver us electricity.
-This is because we are ignorant to the fact that the power cut is caused by us using more electricity, so the supply is lower than the demand.
-This goes with gas prices as well, when price goes up, demand is up.
+When the gas price goes up we start complaining about the price of the gas, if we have a power cut we complain that the power company could not deliver us electricity.
+This is because we are ignorant of the fact that the power cut is caused by us using more electricity, so the supply is lower than the demand.
+This goes with gas prices as well, when the price goes up, demand is up.

 So, for that trip to the cottage over a long weekend, the gas demand is up, or Toronto playing in the Stanley Cup final, the electricity demand goes up, as more TV’s are on.